Skip to main content

 Use hosted pages

-1. Once you configure the authentication experience for your users, you'll have access to Pangea-hosted pages.
+1. Once you configure the authentication experience for your users, you can start using the Pangea-hosted login page associated with your Pangea project.

 Embed AuthN directly into your app